-Documents must have <title> element to aid in navigation
+Documents must contain a title element to aid in navigation

 How to Fix the Problem